 4. Confidence is key

 By researching the organizations or companies and having a list of questions, you will come across as confident and driven.
 Not to mention, taking the initiative to attend a job for, approach certain companies, and really have a conversation with them will say a lot about you too.
 Not only will this show employers you are enthusiastic and actively searching for a job, but it will also highlight that you are confident in your skills and abilities.

 5. Thank the recruiters

 Treat the job fair like an interview and always thank the recruiters you met and had a connection with.
 Typically, recruiters will give out their contact information to students to answer any questions they may have after the fair.
 By sending a simple thank-you email, the recruiter will know you are interested in their positions and company.
 This will also help you stand out as a personable and polite candidate for hiring.
 Additionally, it doesn’t hurt to connect with recruiters via LinkedIn—especially if you had a long conversation and a strong networking connection.

 Hopefully, these tips will help you conquer your school’s next job fair.
 We know approaching professional adults can seem intimidating, especially when you may not know exactly what company, or even what industry, you want to work in.
 But attending job fairs can only help you in finding the right career fit.
 Now grab your résumé and get hired!

 Are you actively looking for a job?
-Check out some great advice to help you land one in the Finding A Job articles of our Internships and Careers section.
+Check out some great advice to help you land one with the Finding a Job articles in our Internships and Careers section.